Syamsul Yusof: Career

-He directed Aku Bukan Tomboy, his first comedy film starring Scha Alyahya as Farisha/Eisha.
-The movie was released on 17 November 2011, later followed by Jalan Kembali: Bohsia 2 (sequel to 2009 film) and KL Gangster 2.
+He directed Aku Bukan Tomboy, his first comedy film starring Scha Alyahya as Farisha / Eisha.
+The movie was released on 17 November 2011, later followed by Jalan Kembali: Bohsia 2 based on the sequel to 2009 film and KL Gangster 2.
 After three years of absence, Syamsul came back with his latest film, Munafik, was released to Malaysian cinemas in February 2016.
-Eleven months later, he starred as mentally-disturbed guy named Aiman in a mystery science fiction film Desolasi, directed by his brother Syafiq Yusof which was released on 8 December 2016.
+Ten months later, he starred as mentally-disturbed guy named Aiman in a mystery science fiction film Desolasi, directed by his brother Syafiq Yusof which was released on 8 December 2016.
 Syamsul appear in biographical romantical film Makrifat Cinta which was released in February 2018.

 Syamsul also dabbles in a music.
 He produced an EP with Anwar Fazal, entitled The Love Legacy back then.
 The EP contained four songs - "Bidadari", "Apakah Semuanya Itu" (used as the soundtrack for Evolusi KL Drift 2), "Ya Robbi" (soundtrack for Khurafat) and "Hingga Hujung Dunia" (soundtrack for Aku Bukan Tomboy).
 In 2016, he released a new single which was a collaboration with singer Mawi, "Kalah Dalam Menang".
 The song was used as the theme song for his latest film, Munafik.
 He continued his collaboration with Mawi for a later songs, titled "Bukan Propaganda" used as a soundtrack for Desolasi.

 In the month of October 2020, Syamsul confirmed on his Instagram account that he is working on a screenplay for Munafik 3, a sequel to the highly successful Munafik 2 and the third entry in the Munafik film series.
+He later will directed, produced and screenplay his fourth horror film, Khawarij from Astro Shaw and putting the third Munafik film on hold.
+The film will become the first ever collaboration between them in directing as Syamsul previously appears as Inspector Wahab in 2017 action comedy film Abang Long Fadil 2 co-produced by Astro Shaw.
+It came few days after he ends principal photography of his gangster film, The Original Gangster.

 Personal life

 Syamsul married actress Puteri Sarah Liyana Megat Kamaruddin on 8 March 2014.
 They have two children, Syaikhul Islam (born 2017) and Sumayyah (born 2019).
-On 16 January 2023, Puteri Sarah went on Syariah Court to annul her marriage with Syamsul due to his second marriage with actress Ira Kazar whom he wed in Thailand on the 6 January 2023.
+On 16 January 2023, Puteri Sarah went to Syariah Court to annul her marriage with Syamsul due to his second marriage with Ira Kazar, daughter of veteran actor Kazar Saisi, where he secretly wed in Thailand on 6 January 2023.
+On 5 September 2024, Syamsul divorced Ira Kazar.